 There are extremists who will call themselves militia members but across the board most militia groups today will tell you that they do not condone racism, bombings or violence against the government or anything illegal unless the government oversteps its authority.
 They are training their members in various types of skills including map reading, navigation, gun safety and target practice, first aid, and military evasion.

-The militia groups are growing, being fed by current events that many people see as a threat including ISIS, the Flint water crisis, the large number of refugees in Detroit, the attack in Paris, and the one in Orlando.
+The militia groups are growing, being fed by current events that many people see as threats, the Flint water crisis, the large number of refugees in Detroit, the attack in Paris, and the one in Orlando.
 Many militia members believe that armed citizens could prevent or at least reduce the number of innocent lives lost.
 Our current political arena has done nothing to ease the fears of the people and more individuals are turning to the militia in fear of what the current Democratic election may bring in its wake.

 The militia have for the most part been portrayed by the media as obsessive, extreme, racist and prone to violence.
 For anyone who researches the militia movement, it’s clear that the media profile of militias has been greatly exaggerated and one-sided.
 Perhaps this one-sided portrayal of the militia is intentional, to keep the average citizen from considering militia membership as a viable option to the current political and economic chaos.